keybase/book-content/01-account/00-index.md

 {% set page_description = "Keybase accounts are protected by end-to-end encryption.
 Devices, proofs, and following help keep it secure.
 Learn how." %}

 # Your Keybase Account
-TL;DR Public-key cryptography makes your Keybase account trustworthy and secure.
+TL;DR: Your Keybase account is secured by pubic-key cryptography.
 Installing Keybase on your computer or device, adding more devices and paper keys, adding proofs, and following all make your Keybase account more trustworthy and secure.

 ![](/img/account-profile.png)